Austin R. Brunelli

-Austin Roger Brunelli (August 20, 1907 – September 23, 1989) was a highly decorated American combat veteran of World War II and the Korean War.
+Austin Roger Brunelli (August 20, 1907–September 23, 1989) was a highly decorated American combat veteran of World War II and the Korean War.
 As the commanding officer of the 1st Battalion, 24th Marines during the Battle of Iwo Jima, he was awarded the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
 He later served as chief of staff of the 1st Marine Division in Korea and commanding general of Camp Lejeune.

 Early career

-Austin R. Brunelli was born on August 20, 1907, in small mining town, Blossburg, New Mexico, as the oldest child of Ernest and Minnie Brunelli.
-His family later moved to Raton, New Mexico, where he attended local high school, graduating in 1924.
+Austin R. Brunelli was born on August 20, 1907, in a small mining town, Blossburg, New Mexico, as the oldest child of Ernest and Minnie Brunelli.
+His family later moved to Raton, New Mexico, where he attended a local high school, graduating in 1924.
 Brunelli subsequently attended Colorado College for two years, before he received an appointment to the United States Naval Academy at Annapolis, Maryland.
 After four years of studies, during which he was active in football, baseball and boxing, he graduated with the rank of second lieutenant in the Marine Corps on June 4, 1931.

 Like any other new Marine officer, Brunelli was sent for further officer training at the Basic School at Philadelphia Navy Yard.
 He spent one year there, before he was attached to the Naval Prison Detachment at Marine Barracks Parris Island, South Carolina in July 1932.
-Brunelli was transferred to the Marine detachment aboard the aircraft carrier USS Lexington in March 1934 and spent next sixteen months on patrol duties along the West Coast.
+Brunelli was transferred to the Marine detachment aboard the aircraft carrier USS Lexington in March 1934 and spent the next sixteen months on patrol duties along the West Coast.